The Story Blurb

 “I have never been more dedicated to a project than I am to this one!
-That’s why I structured RADIFY to be the first in a series of speculative-fiction graphic novel mysteries set in the near future when breakthroughs in biotechnology have captured the public’s attention.” – Emily Mode
+RADIFY is structured to be the first in a series of speculative-fiction graphic mysteries – each set in the near future when extraordinary breakthroughs affecting healthcare and access are capturing the public’s attention.” – Emily Mode

-What is “intersex” and why did I choose to write an intersex character?
+What is “intersex” and why did I choose to write an intersex lead character?

 Intersex is a general term used for people born with any of a range of characteristics that may not fit traditional conceptions of male or female bodies, including variations in their chromosomes, genitals, and/or internal organs.
 People with intersex traits have always existed.

-I began researching intersex experiences over six years ago.
-During that time I grew committed to specific groups of intersex self-advocates and now work with intersex consultants who provide sensitivity readings of RADIFY, and help me refine Cadence’s story arc and medical timeline.
-The character of Cadence is being face modeled by an intersex cinematographer and intersex activist.
-In addition I have intersex individuals and an organization of intersex youth that I plan to collaborate with on the appendix and questions for the back of the book.
+Over seven years ago I started looking at intersex experiences.
+Within a few years I grew committed to specific groups of intersex self-advocates and have since worked with intersex consultants who helped me refine Cadence’s story arc, and provide sensitivity readings of RADIFY.
+The character of Cadence is face modeled by an intersex activist and cinematographer.
+In addition I have intersex individuals and an organization of intersex youth that I have and will continue to collaborate with on different aspects of the book.